First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 And with each new day, you’re growing into the incredible mum your baby already knows you are.

-4. You need to get your husband or partner involved
+4. You have to to get your partner involved with the baby

 This might seem obvious, but so many new mums feel that caring for the baby is their job alone.